Mean Curvature Flow of Closed Curves Evolving in Two Dimensional Manifolds: Examples

 \section{Examples}

-In our examples we consider evolution of an initial Fourier curve parameterized by a finite trigonometric series in the parameter $u\in I$.
-Here we remind $I$ is identified with the unit circle and $I=\mathbb{R}/\mathbb{Z}\simeq S^1$.
+In our examples, we consider the evolution of an initial Fourier curve parameterized by a finite trigonometric series in the parameter $u\in I$.
+Here we remind the reader that $I$ is identified with the unit circle and $I=\mathbb{R}/\mathbb{Z}\simeq S^1$.
 In all of our numerical experiments, we use $M=200$ discretization nodes, uniform tangential redistribution, and the regularization parameter $\delta$ in the discrete approximation of curvature was set to $\delta = 10^{-5}$.
+The resulting system of ODEs (\ref{ODEs}) is numerically solved using the fourth-order explicit Runge-Kutta-Merson method, incorporating automatic time step control with a tolerance level of $10^{-3}$ (refer to \cite{0965-0393-24-3-035003}).
+The initial time step was selected as $4h^2$, where $h=1/M$ denotes the spatial mesh size.